 The next step is to create the following Bash file.

-The next step is to save the file in local system folder: <Bash Decomposition Folder> and to run the following command in Ubuntu Server 14.04.5 LTS.
+local system folder: <Bash Decomposition Folder> and to run the following

 This will generate the following output.